 Alternatively, with non-employee compensation, you do not withhold taxes from their pay.
 As a result, the independent contractor pays the self-employment tax rate of 15.3% of their wages.
 However, the worker pays more in self-employment tax since there is no employer.

-What if There is Suspicion of Misclassification?
+What if There is Suspicion of Worker Misclassification?

 If there’s any suspicion that the worker was misclassified, either you or the worker can submit Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding, to the IRS.
 This form requests that the IRS review the situation and make an official determination.
 Misclassifying workers comes with paying back wages, taxes, and possibly penalties and court fees.